 The Beat Bus brings the classroom to the kids

-This year the Asbury Park Music Foundation is launching a state-of-the-art Mobile Recording Studio with the mission to bring music education to under-served youth across New Jersey.
-Our newly renovated school bus is outfitted with industry standard recording gear including 10 modular workstations and a sound booth equipped to record vocals, pianos, guitars and drums.
-On board workstations are designed for personal exploration as students learn the art of songwriting, production and engineering.
-Our custom sound booth bring multiple students together to collaboratively create melodies, record vocals, track drums etc..
-Students gain computer literacy skills using applications to record, edit, mix and master their creations for public release.
+In 2018, the Asbury Park Music Foundation launched a state-of-the-art Mobile Recording Studio with the mission to bring music education to under-served youth across New Jersey.
+Our newly-renovated school bus is outfitted with industry-standard recording gear, including 10 modular workstations and a sound booth equipped to record vocals, pianos, guitars, and drums.
+On-board workstations are designed for personal exploration as students learn the art of songwriting, production, and engineering.
+Our custom sound booth brings multiple students together to collaboratively create melodies, record vocals, track drums etc. Students gain computer literacy skills using applications to record, edit, mix, and master their creations for public release.

-The goal of our Exposure Programs is to introduce students to the music creation process within a single session experience.
+The goal of our Exposure Program is to introduce students to the music creation process within a single session experience.

 During School Sessions

 - Sessions are set up at a given school, during school hours, to run 3 to 5 sessions of one hour each.

 - Each session provides up to 20] students with hands on access to music production technology, expert instruction on the music creation process & a finished track that students produced.